meistroburger/D3D/README.md

 # D3D FPS Game

 This repository contains a minimal first-person shooter written in TypeScript using [Three.js](https://threejs.org/).
 The project is inspired by open-source releases of classic games such as **Doom** and **GTA**, but it does not reuse their source code.
+The code is fully made by different AI models.

 ## Getting Started